 If you are considering buying a used vehicle from a private party and they do not provide you with an opportunity to take a test drive, do not buy the vehicle.
 No matter whom you purchase a used vehicle from, you are entitled to test drive it.

-Without a doubt, you should have a trained mechanic inspect any used vehicle that you are thinking of buying.
+Without doubt, you should have a trained mechanic inspect any used vehicle that you are thinking of buying.
 Inform your mechanic of any problems with the clutch or brakes, smoke spilling out of the exhaust or if the vehicle pulled to one side during your test drive.
-The car may have been damaged in a major accident and the trained eye will be able to see this.

 Do not allow yourself to be suckered into taking a quick 10-minute cruise around the dealership’s area.
 If the sales person tries to convince you that this is sufficient, go to another dealership.
 Often times, especially for new vehicles, the dealer will allow the potential buyer to take the vehicle home overnight so an appropriate test drive can be done.
 Avoid the urge to jump in the vehicle and quickly drive it around the block a few times only to return and sign on the dotted line.
 Instead, you need to take control over the situation.
 Let the sales person know that you are not a “quick sale.”